-In February 2017 CISOQ helped to facilitate a highly successful weekend residential course on the theme of “An Introduction to Islamic Ethics”, hosted by the University of Oxford’s Department for Continuing Education, at the kind invitation of Marianne Talbot, Director of Studies in Philosophy.
-The course was attended by 50 students coming from various backgrounds and regions of the UK.
-Course tutors were Tariq Ramadan and Sharif Hasan al-Banna, Director of the Islamic Institute for Development & Research (IIDR) and Marianne Talbot.
+In February 2017 CISOQ helped to facilitate a highly successful weekend residential course “An Introduction to Islamic Ethics”, hosted by the University of Oxford’s Department for Continuing Education.
+Fifty students from various backgrounds and regions of the UK participated.
+Shaykh Sharif H. Banna, Director of the Islamic Institute for Development & Research (IIDR) was the guest course tutor.

-April 2015 saw Dr Walter Armbrust, Dr Michael Willis and Professor Eugene Rogan, Fellows at the Middle East Centre, participate in a teaching visit to the CIS, aimed at providing a continued Oxford academic presence at the CIS for part of their Spring semester.
-The Fellows met with CIS students and staff, combining guest seminars with public lectures and individual tutorials with CIS Masters students.
+In April 2015 CISOQ coordinated a teaching visit for academics of the Middle East Centre to the College of Islamic Studies (CIS), part of Hamad bin Khalifa University (HBKU), Doha, Qatar as part of their Spring semester.
+The academics met with CIS students and staff, combining guest seminars with public lectures and individual tutorials with CIS Masters students.

 CISOQ has also facilitated the development of course modules prepared by academics of the Middle East Centre and the Faculty of Oriental Studies for one of the CIS's Masters of Arts courses on contemporary Islamic thought and societies.